Ancient Cities that Disappeared without a Trace

 Photo Credit: Shutterstock.

 Angkor is an ancient city located in northwest Cambodia that was once the capital of the Khmer Empire from the 9th to the 15th centuries.
-At its height, it was one of the largest and most advanced cities in the world, known for its impressive architecture and sophisticated irrigation systems.
-Despite being abandoned in the 15th century after a series of wars and natural disasters, it remained largely hidden until the late 19th century.
-Today, it is a popular tourist destination, with visitors exploring the temples and ruins of the ancient city, including the famous Angkor Wat, the Bayon temple, and the Ta Prohm temple.
+During its peak, this city stood as one of the globe’s biggest and most cutting-edge urban centers, celebrated for its remarkable structural marvels and intricate water management methods.
+Following its abandonment in the 15th century due to a succession of conflicts and natural calamities, it largely eluded discovery until the late 19th century.
+Today, it has become a favored spot for tourists who delve into the age-old city’s temples and remnants, such as the renowned Angkor Wat, the Bayon temple, and the Ta Prohm temple.

 3. Teotihuacan